Batman: Caped Crusader: Casting

 In August 2022, Diedrich Bader accidentally revealed he did voice work for the series.
 In June 2024, the voice cast were revealed with Hamish Linklater announced to be voicing Batman and Bader to be voicing Two-Face.
 Despite never had any voice acting experience in the past, Linklater wanted an opportunity to portray Batman at some capacity.
-Having watched previous Batman-centered animated shows prior, Linklater looked to the character's longtime voice actor, Kevin Conroy as an influence.
-The following month, John DiMaggio was revealed to be reprising his role as Harvey Bullock from the animated film, Batman: Gotham by Gaslight, while Minnie Driver was revealed to be voicing a gender-bent version of The Penguin with the character being renamed as Oswalda Cobblepot.
+Having watched previous Batman-centered animated shows prior, Linklater looked to the character's longtime voice actor Kevin Conroy as an influence.
+The following month, John DiMaggio was revealed to be reprising his role as Harvey Bullock from the animated film Batman: Gotham by Gaslight (2018), while Minnie Driver was revealed to be voicing a gender-bent version of the Penguin with the character being renamed as Oswalda Cobblepot.

+In June 2026, Laraine Newman was revealed to be voicing a gender-bent version of the Mad Hatter with the character being renamed as Hattie Tetch and Wunmi Mosaku voicing Roxy Rocket the following month.
+At San Diego Comic Con 2026, Matthew Needham was revealed to be voicing the Joker.
+A huge fan of The Animated Series, Needham kept his casting a secret for too long but saw the role as an incredibly daunting one due to feeling that he had to live up to Mark Hamill's shadow until he realized that if he measured himself to past voices, he would be too scared to try anything, plus the show's version of the Joker is different from the one from the source material and faces a much different Batman, with Needham guiding himself with Linklater's performance from the booth.

 Animation and post-production

 Animation services were provided by Studio IAM and Studio Grida.
 James Tucker returns from previous DC animated media as a character designer.
 Post-production for the series began in January 2024, with early cuts for some episodes having already been developed by that point.
 The character design for Batman was inspired by his 1930s comics design, which artists used as a "starting point" for a more stylized take to differentiate his appearance from his design in previous media.